JDongian/CKeyTee/README.md

 # Keyout
-Tool to use your laptop keyboard as an external keyboard
+Tool to use a laptop keyboard as an external keyboard